Kimco Realty (NYSE:KIM) Updates FY24 Earnings Guidance

-Kimco Realty (NYSE:KIM – Get Free Report) updated its FY24 earnings guidance on Thursday.
-The company provided earnings per share guidance of $1.56-1.60 for the period, compared to the consensus earnings per share estimate of $1.58.
+Kimco Realty (NYSE:KIM – Get Free Report) issued an update on its FY24 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $1.56-1.60 for the period, compared to the consensus estimate of $1.58.

 Analyst Upgrades and Downgrades

-In other news, Director Frank Lourenso sold 8,890 shares of the firm’s stock in a transaction on Tuesday, February 13th.
+In related news, Director Frank Lourenso sold 8,890 shares of the firm’s stock in a transaction on Tuesday, February 13th.
 The stock was sold at an average price of $19.42, for a total transaction of $172,643.80.
-Following the transaction, the director now owns 203,534 shares in the company, valued at $3,952,630.28.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-2.20% of the stock is owned by insiders.
+Following the sale, the director now owns 203,534 shares of the company’s stock, valued at approximately $3,952,630.28.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Corporate insiders own 2.20% of the company’s stock.

 Kimco Realty Company Profile